igsr/gca_1000genomes_website/data.md

 # Using data from IGSR

 IGSR provides open data to support the community's research efforts.
 You can see our terms of use in our [data disclaimer](/IGSR_disclaimer).
+Please also consult the associated data reuse statements and cite associated publications appropriately.
+To cite IGSR, please use our [NAR paper](https://academic.oup.com/nar/article/45/D1/D854/2770649).

 #Explore the data sets in IGSR through our [data portal](/data-portal)